EthanOConnor/ml-georeferencer/DEVELOPER_SETUP.md

 ```

 ## Toolchain pinning
-- `rust-toolchain.toml` pins Rust channel & components.
+- `rust-toolchain.toml` pins Rust channel (1.89) & components.
-- Node version is controlled by `packageManager` + `engines` (future UI package).
+- Node version is controlled by root `package.json` `engines` and `.nvmrc`.
-- CI enforces the same versions across macOS/Windows/Linux.
+- CI enforces Node 22/24 and Rust 1.89 across macOS/Windows/Linux.

 ---
 ### Git Initialization Behavior
-The `scripts/bootstrap.sh` script now automatically initializes a Git repository if one is not already present.
+The `scripts/bootstrap.sh` script initializes a Git repository if one is not already present.
 It will:
 1. Run `git init`
 2. Stage all files